atxit/aws_deploy/README.md

 #How to use

+0) 	Login into the AWS account via CLI

 Python 2.7 aws_deploy_ec2_with_vpc.py

 1)	User is prompted to selected demo mode (prepopulated configuration) or to enter manually.
 2)	If demo mode is selected, all configuration is displayed as a summary
 3)	If the user manually entered the configuration, all configuration is displayed as a summary